-Upper Toronto is a science fiction design proposal to build a new city in the sky above Toronto.
+a science fiction process for building a city above Toronto.

-Imagine a city resting on the Bay Street towers – or the CN Tower as a walk up restaurant.
+Imagine a city resting on the Bay Street towers or the CN Tower as a walk-in restaurant.

 Once Upper Toronto is finished, Lower Toronto will be abandoned and turned into a combination of national park, farmland and intentional ruin.